jsinnovco/custom-multi-agent/README.md

-# Multi-Agent Custom Automation Engine Solution Accelerator
+# Adding Your Own Agents to the Multi-Agent Solution Accelerator

+Hi there, this GitHub repo builds off of this repo: https://github.com/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator directly with the following changes:

+1. A new customized agent added (by extending the codebase).
+2. Response formatting handles more efficiently
+3. Chat timeout increased
+4. MAX_TOKENS increased
+5. Leveraging GPT5 instead of GPT4-o.

+Please refer to the original repo if you are interested in only deploying an out of the box solution and provision a ready made environment (although we will do these in this repo as well witht the instructions below).
 Welcome to the *Multi-Agent Custom Automation Engine* solution accelerator, designed to help businesses leverage AI agents for automating complex organizational tasks.
 This accelerator provides a foundation for building AI-driven orchestration systems that can coordinate multiple specialized agents to accomplish various business processes.

-When dealing with complex organizational tasks, users often face significant challenges, including coordinating across multiple departments, maintaining consistency in processes, and ensuring efficient resource utilization.

-The Multi-Agent Custom Automation Engine solution accelerator allows users to specify tasks and have them automatically processed by a group of AI agents, each specialized in different aspects of the business.
-This automation not only saves time but also ensures accuracy and consistency in task execution.

 <br/>